Hopsan/hopsan/packaging/deb/DebReadme.txt

 Method 2:
 Use a terminal to uninstall, "apt-get remove hopsan" followed by "apt-get autoremove" to automatically remove dependencies.
-Dependencies will only be removed if install method 1 or 2 was used, and if no other package is using them.
+Dependencies will only be removed if install method 1,2 or 3 was used, and if no other package is using them.

 ----------------------------------------
  Additional Information:
 ----------------------------------------
-Hopsan will be installed to /opt/hopsan, this is not the standard Debian way.
+Hopsan will be installed to /opt/hopsan
-To avoid that /opt is removed when Hopsan is uninstalled a hopsan_dummy file will be create in the /opt directory.
+To avoid that /opt is removed when Hopsan is uninstalled a .hopsan_placeholder file will be create in the /opt directory.
-This dummy file will be automatically removed after Hopsan has been uninstalled.
+This placeholder file will be automatically removed after Hopsan has been uninstalled.